fsharp/fsharp.github.io/_posts/2014-09-19-fsharp-libraries.md

 ### Guideline: Apply good software engineering practice before publicizing your project

 Before you publicize an open, public-facing project, it pays to get all the basics in place to allow people to collaborate with you.
-These are, minimially:
+These are, minimally:

 - *Naming*.
 Get the naming of your project right.
 Make its purpose clear.

 - *README* and *Road Map*.
 Add a clear, simple README to your project.
 Make its purpose clear.
 Add a road map too.

 - *Packaging*.
-Make a package for your library, component or tool. often this will be a nuget package, but if it is some other kind of tool then make and publish the appropriate package.
+Make a package for your library, component or tool. often this will be a NuGet package, but if it is some other kind of tool then make and publish the appropriate package.
 For example, the [Emacs mode for F#](http://fsharp.github.io/fsharpbinding/) is published as a MELPA package.
   Document how the package gets published.